J.D. Davis Player Props: Giants vs. Cardinals

-On Monday, J.D.
-Davis (.237 batting average in his past 10 games, with a double, two home runs, two walks and seven RBI) and the San Francisco Giants face the St. Louis Cardinals, whose starting pitcher will be Jordan Montgomery.
-First pitch is at 9:45 PM ET.
+J.D.
+Davis -- batting .289 with a double, three home runs, two walks and 10 RBI in his past 10 games -- will be in action for the San Francisco Giants versus the St. Louis Cardinals, with Jake Woodford on the mound, on April 25 at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mets.
+In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Cardinals.

 J.D.
 Davis Game Info & Props vs. the Cardinals